Year 3. October 7. Our Department’s Hispanic Heritage.

 Dr. Ramirez also advocates for Latino patients and physicians beyond the hospital as an active member of the National Hispanic Medical Association (NHMA) and the National Hispanic Health Foundation, NHMA’s philanthropic arm, and as the co-faculty advisor of First-Gen at DGSOM.
 She was a fellow in an NHMA leadership program last year, during which she worked on a policy team that came up with a proposal to make medical education more financially accessible — a strategy that could go a long way toward correcting the gaping underrepresentation of Latino physicians in California and the wider U.S.

-“We know that underrepresented in medicine applicants and students feel the heaviest financial burden when starting medical school,” Dr. Ramirez said.
+“We know applicants and students who are underrepresented in medicine, feel the heaviest financial burden when starting medical school,” Dr. Ramirez said.
 “If we’re able to help that not be a deterrent for them applying to medical school, we think that will help contribute to increasing the number of underrepresented physicians in our profession.”

 Dr. Ramirez wants Latino and Latina trainees to remember that if they truly aspire to be of service to their community, they belong in medicine.
 She encourages them to find mentors like herself and other attendings who can help them keep going when things get tough.